Burst pipeline causes bubbling, steaming "eye of fire" to emerge in the Gulf of Mexico

 Gas started leaking from the pipeline in the Campeche Sound at roughly 5:15 a.m. on Friday, according to a statement from the company that owns the pipeline, Petróleos Mexicanos, otherwise known as Pemex.

-Pemex, a state-owned petroleum company, said in its statement that the incident was dealt with immediately after security protocols were activated, and firefighting vessels were sent to deal with the incident.
+Pemex, a state-owned petroleum company, said Monday a lightning storm with heavy rain affected some of the pipeline equipment — at the same time that a gas leak had been detected in the pipeline.
+As the gas rose to the water's surface, it was hit with electrical shocks from the storm, causing the fire to break out, the company said.

+Firefighting vessels were deployed to extinguish the fire by closing the pipeline's valve and injecting it with nitrogen.

-Normal operating conditions resumed around 10:45 a.m. on Friday, Pemex said, after interconnection valves were closed and the fire was extinguished.
-The company reported no injuries or evacuees, and said that it will investigate what happened.
+Normal operating conditions resumed around 10:45 a.m. on Friday, Pemex said, adding that there was no oil spill or environmental damage.
+The company is continuing its investigation into the cause of the gas leak.

-Angel Carrizales, executive director of Mexico's security, energy and environment agency, wrote on Twitter that the pipeline did not generate a spill.
+Angel Carrizales, executive director of Mexico's security, energy and environment agency, tweeted that the pipeline did not generate a spill.

 Journalist Manuel Lopez San Martin posted the now-viral videos on Twitter, which show four ships appearing to spray water at the massive circle of flames.
 The fire, according to Martin, was just 400 meters from an oil platform.